Strong Q2 at J&J, but outlook cut again due to dollar's rise

 Industry analysts expected earnings of $2.54 per share on $23.77 billion in revenue.

-Shares of the New Brunswick, New Jersey, company edged up less than 1% to $175.63 before the opening bell.
+Shares of the New Brunswick, New Jersey, climbed about 1% to $176 Tuesday morning, while broader indexes also rose slightly.

-The stock has climbed about 2% so far this year while the Dow Jones industrial average, of which J&J is a member, has dropped about 14%.
+The stock price has risen about 2% so far this year while the Dow Jones industrial average, of which J&J is a member, has dropped about 14%.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy